dxgldotorg/dxgl/ReadMe.txt

 * Display mode enumeration and switching (with emulated mode switching)
 * Fullscreen and windowed modes.
 * Basic Blt() functionality
-* 8-bit color with GLSL shader
+* 8-bit color emulated with GLSL shader

 What partially works:
-* SetCooperativeLevel (destroys the GL context if switching between windowed and fullscreen modes)
+* 3D graphics are only partially supported, and only advertised in Debug builds.

 What doesn't work:
-* Most functions are stubbed out and return an error
+* Many functions are stubbed out and return an error
-* 3D Graphics support is very preliminary

 == Installation ==